-According to tradition, the first circuit courts were held outdoors in Summer and in private homes during Winter.
+According to tradition, the first circuit court hearings were held outdoors during the Summer and in private homes during Winter.

 The first Boone County courthouse was constructed in 1828.
-It was a 40-foot by 40-foot square two-story brick building, and would be the first of three courthouses to be built in Columbia.
+It was a 40-foot by 40-foot square two-story brick building, and would be the first of three circuit courthouses to be built in Columbia.
 No known picture or drawing of this building survives.